You need to share confidential documents. It shouldn't be this hard.

-You're in the middle of a fundraising round.
-An investor asks for your data room.
-You say "I'll send it over today" - and then you spend two days scrambling to pull documents together, upload them somewhere, and figure out how to share them without emailing a zip file.
+You're knee-deep in a deal - maybe it's a fundraising round, an acquisition, a real estate transaction, or a client audit.
+Someone on the other side asks for your documents.
+You say "I'll send them over today" and then you spend two days scrambling to pull everything together, figure out where to upload it, and share it without firing off a sketchy zip file over email.

 It doesn't have to be that way.